 The Danish health care system can primarily be characterized as well organized within its two main sectors: Primary and secondary health care.
 However, the relation between them lacks coordination and other mediating structures.
 Like in many other European countries promoting coordination between primary and secondary health care has been a great challenge and at the core of Danish health policy for decades.
 The latest and most comprehensive Danish administrative reform (2007) trying to address grey zones, silo-style-thinking and unclear division of responsibility can hardly be labeled as any sort of resounding success in terms of improving the coherence in the health system.
 It has turned out that coordination problems in health care cannot be solved simply by administrative restructuring.

-Hence, The patient pathways in the Danish health care system are, however, sometimes problematic.
+Hence, the patient pathways through the Danish health care system can sometimes be problematic.
 The elderly and the chronically ill are particularly vulnerable groups.
-For them lack of coordination can harm the delivery of coordinated care with unnecessary delays and complications, possibly leading to a sub-optimal clinical outcome.
-In a Danish setting it is crucial for a positive and coherent patient process that cooperation between the hospitals run by the regional level, the general practitioners and the municipal health services is efficient and stable.
+For these groups, lack of coordination can harm the delivery of coordinated care, causing unnecessary delays in treatment, health complications, and potentially sub-optimal clinical outcome.
+In a Danish setting, a positive and coherent patient process requires efficient, stable cooperation between the hospitals run by the regional level, the self-employed general practitioners and the municipally-run health services.

 Our health organisations are constructed upon models of machine- and professional bureaucracies that are more than 100 years old.
 We are now well aware that these models have serious learning and silo problems.
 We have perfected these more than century-old forms of organisation and management, enhancing them up with a wide range of management concepts in order to keep up with modern developments.

 In the opinion of many, we in Denmark and in the other Nordic countries have created some of the world’s most advanced and developed welfare states.
 But precisely for this reason, we are perhaps among those who first experience the limits of the welfare state model, where the dysfunctions take the form of: